 What is Cottonmouth?

-One of, if not the most common grievances among cannabis enthusiasts is the persistent dry and sticky feeling they get in their mouths that can be seemingly impossible to get rid of.
+One of, if not the most common grievances among cannabis enthusiasts is the persistent dry and sticky feeling.
+That user get in their mouths that can be seemingly impossible to get rid of.

 Once thought to be brought on by harsh smoke, cottonmouth is actually triggered by the natural response your saliva glands have with various types of cannabinoids and other compounds found in your favourite icky sticky.